 Teaching students to work safely is more important than teaching any skill in any program.
 ATI has made passing the 10 Hour OSHA Construction Safety course a requirement for successful completion of its HVAC/CR and Electrician programs.
 This nationally recognized certification will go into the student's portfolio upon completion, and because safety is so important to employers these days, it gives our students an important advantage when applying for a job.
 The \$70 nominal fee is included as part of the student's program fees and may be re-assessed if the student fails to complete the initial test successfully.
-Students must be current on their payment status before they will be allowed to take the OSHA course.
-If a student is not current by the date of the OSHA course they signed up for, the student will be required to bring their payment status current and sign up for the next course.
 Students will not receive their diploma or program completion if they do not successfully complete this test during the course of their program.
 Note: Students are required to take and pass the OSHA course as a requirement of their HVAC/CR or Electrician program even if they have acquired their OSHA 10 card at another training facility or through their enrollment in another ATI program.